Optimal Dynamics nabs $22M for AI-powered freight logistics

 “Use of something called ‘high-dimensional AI’ allows us to take in exponentially greater detail while planning under uncertainty.
 We also leverage clever methods that allow us to deploy robust AI systems even when we have very little training data, a common issue in the logistics industry,” Daniel Powell told VentureBeat via email.
 “The results are … a dramatic increase in companies’ abilities to plan into the future.”

-The global logistics market was worth $10.32 billion in 2017 and is estimated to grow to $12.68 billion USD by 2023, according to Research and Markets.
+The global logistics market was worth $10.32 billion in 2017 and is estimated to grow to $12.68 billion by 2023, according to Research and Markets.
 Optimal Dynamics competes with Uber, which offers a logistics service called Uber Freight.
-San Francisco-based startup KeepTruckin recently secured $149 million to further develop its shipment marketplace.
-Next Trucking closed a $97 million investment.
+San Francisco-based startup KeepTruckin recently secured $149 million to further develop its shipment marketplace, while Next Trucking closed a $97 million investment.
 And Convoy raised $400 million at a $2.75 billion valuation to make freight trucking more efficient.

 But Optimal Dynamics investor Mike Droesch, a partner at BVP, says demand for the company’s products remains strong.
-“Logistics operators need to consider a staggering number of variables, making this an ideal application for a software-as-a-service product that can help operators make more informed decisions by leveraging Optimal Dynamics industry leading technology.
+“Logistics operators need to consider a staggering number of variables, making this an ideal application for a software-as-a-service product that can help operators make more informed decisions by leveraging Optimal Dynamics’ industry-leading technology.
 We were really impressed with the combination of their deep technology and the commercial impact that Optimal Dynamics is already delivering to their customers,” he said in a statement.

 Including this latest series A, Optimal Dynamics has raised over $22 million.
-Beyond BVP, Fusion Fund, The Westly Group, TenOneTen Ventures, Embark Ventures, FitzGate Ventures, and John Larkin and John Hess also contributed .
+Fusion Fund, the Westly Group, TenOneTen Ventures, Embark Ventures, FitzGate Ventures, and John Larkin, and John Hess also contributed to the round.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: